Updated: Aug 21

 Limiting attrition and retention strategies are super important, but also the ability to attract new talent is the flip side of the coin in the employee journey.
-The journey also includes keeping the culture dynamic and the diversity intact.
+The journey also includes keeping the cultural dynamic and diversity intact.
 A comprehensive talent acquisition strategy should be in place.
 Here are a few ideas to explore

-Expand the recruiting program by participating in events, fairs, or even hosting public hackathons
+Expand the recruiting program by participating in events, fairs, or even hosting public hackathons.

-Tap into the employee’s connections for referrals and offer referral incentives to have better access to trusted talent
+Tap into the employee’s connections for referrals and offer referral incentives to have better access to trusted talent.

-Create a buzz and focus on brand building with local networking events, career fairs, and groups for maximum exposure to potential employees
+Create a buzz and focus on brand building with local networking events, career fairs, and groups for maximum exposure to potential employees.

-Invest in social media heavily to capture mind share and company reputation for maximum exposure to new potential employees
+Invest in social media heavily to capture mind share and company reputation for maximum exposure to new potential employees.

-Consider alternative hiring strategies using nearshore and outsourcing, but take caution in how they are setup
+Consider alternative hiring strategies using nearshore and outsourcing, but take caution in how they are set up.

-Consider evaluating how a distributed development setup may work in your organization and whether a potential secondary development site can be beneficial
+Consider evaluating how a distributed development setup may work in your organization and whether a potential secondary development site can be beneficial.

 Limit Attrition and Get Good At Hiring